Address Manager uses access rights, overrides, and privileges to control how users see and work with objects and information.

 - Hide—objects are hidden from the user.

-- View—users can see objects but cannot add, delete, or change objects.
+- View—users can see objects but can't add, delete, or change objects.

-- Change—users can see and change objects, but cannot add or delete objects.
+- Change—users can see and change objects, but can't add or delete objects.

-- Add—users can see, add, and change objects, but cannot delete objects.
+- Add—users can see, add, and change objects, but can't delete objects.